Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 Altinn provides the advantage of having readily accessible metadata for individuals and businesses.
 With prefilling, we can retrieve user data and populate fields seamlessly, reducing the need for manual data entry, especially for standard details like names, addresses, and emails.

 You can directly integrate data from Altinn's [prefill sources](/app/development/data/prefill/config/#available-prefill-values) into the app by mapping the data to specific fields in the data model, automating field population during form creation.
-You can integrate custom code-based solutions into the app's logic for more specific prefilling needs.
+You can also integrate custom code-based solutions for prefilling.

 This task focuses on the first data collection page, aiming to streamline the user experience by prefilling their details.